yh1126611/promoter_methylation_calculations/README.md

 ## Installation guide
 No installation required.
 ## Demo
 Declare function `compute_tvd_pvalues()` from script.
-Find inputs compute_tvd.R/MP_wg_hg38.tsv (MP of all CpGs on hg38 genome) and MP_TSS_hg38.tsv (MP and distance from TSS for all TSS-vicinal (±10,000 bp) CpGs on hg38).
+Find inputs compute_tvd/MP_wg_hg38.tsv (MP of all CpGs on hg38 genome) and compute_tvd/MP_TSS_hg38.tsv (MP and distance from TSS for all TSS-vicinal (±10,000 bp) CpGs on hg38).
 Run function via `compute_tvd_pvalues("MP_wg_hg38.tsv", "MP_TSS_hg38_tsv")`.
 A data frame comprising information on p-value at every distance point is expected.
 30 hour runtime is expected.
 ## Instructions for use
 Prepare two tab-delimited files: 1.
-Population (wg_file; whole-genome) and 2. sample (element_file; region of interest e.g. TSS vicinity).
+Population (`wg_file`; whole-genome) and 2. sample (`element_file`; region of interest e.g. TSS vicinity).
 The population file must comprise rows corresponding to every CpG on genome and contain a column with MP information (column 4 by default).
 The sample file must comprise rows corresponding to CpG inside the region of interest and contain a column with distance, MP and strand information (columns 2, 3 and 4, respectively, by default).
 Run function via `compute_tvd_pvalues("<population_file>", "<sample_file>")`

 # 6. visualize_tvd.R
 ## System requirement